crobinson-dev/CROSINT/README.md

 purposes.
 Utilizing my experience with python and related languages I wanted to to create a **CLI Tool** available on Ubuntu and Windows systems to explore digital investigations.

 #### How It Works
+CROSINT utilizes Application Program Interfaces (APIs) and Web Scraping from an undetected chrome browser to bypass CloudFlare Web Application Firewalls (WAFs).
+The undetected browser cannot be launched headlessly due to the chrome driver required.

 ## Categories